lashower/RetroPieWebConsole/README.md

 ### Execute other installs
 If you want to do more than basic installs, select the Manage Packages section.
 From there you can search and select which packages you want to install.

+## More Details
+For more details and screenshots, check out the wiki.